What is the Smart City Challenge?

 The Smart City Challenge leverages data, technology and innovative ideas to spur large-scale change.
-The U.S. DOT will award one city up to $40 million to bring its vision to life, and Vulcan Inc. will contribute up to $10 million in funding and support.
+The U.S. DOT has awarded Columbus, Ohio, up to $40 million to bring its vision to life, and Vulcan will contribute up to $10 million in funding and support.
 Learn more about the Challenge.

 MEET THE FINALISTS